darkwyld/SimpleESI/REFERENCE.md

 $esi->get($var3, ['fr', 'ru'], 'universe/types/1230/', ['language' => '~'], 60*60, $authorization);
 ```

-When a last argument `$callback` is being passed, and after the `$request`-string or -pattern, which is neither of the type int or of the type array, then it is taken as the name of a function or a callable closure that is to be executed the moment a response arrives.
+When a last argument `$callback` is being passed, which is neither of the type int or of the type array, then it is taken as the name of a function or a callable closure that is to be executed at the moment a response arrives.
 For example:

 ```php
 $esi->get($var1, 'universe/types/1230/', 'callback1');